 Bake until tester inserted in center of cakes comes out clean, 20 to 25 minutes.
 Transfer cakes to cooling racks and cool 10 minutes in pans.
 Turn cakes out directly onto racks, peel off and discard parchment, then invert so the tops are facing up.
 Cool completely, about 1 hour.

-For the Frosting and Assembly: Meanwhile, stir together sugar, water, and corn syrup in heavy-bottomed medium saucepan over medium-low heat, stirring until sugar dissolves.
+For the Frosting: Meanwhile, stir together sugar, water, and corn syrup in heavy-bottomed medium saucepan over medium-low heat, stirring until sugar dissolves.
 Increase heat to medium-high and boil syrup until it registers 238°F on candy thermometer, 6 to 8 minutes.

 With mixer on medium speed, add butter, one piece at a time (see note).
 Continue beating until light and fluffy, 3 to 5 minutes.
 Fold in dehydrated strawberries.